This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Soft collar: A soft collar is a flexible brace placed around the neck.
 It is often used after a more rigid collar has been worn.

 - Surgery: You may need surgery to repair your cervical fracture.
 You may also have surgery after immobilization if your fracture has not healed.
-During surgery, caregivers repair your fracture through an incision in the front or back of your neck.
-Ask your caregiver for more information about surgeries to treat a cervical fracture.
+During surgery, healthcare providers repair your fracture through an incision in the front or back of your neck.
+Ask your healthcare provider for more information about surgeries to treat a cervical fracture.

 - Therapy: A physical therapist and an occupational therapist may exercise your arms, legs, and hands.
 They may also teach you new ways to do things around the house.
 A speech therapist may work with you to help you talk or swallow.

 What are the risks of a cervical fracture?